 If you have been injured while in a vehicle and it was not your fault, then it is likely that you will be entitled to make a claim for personal injury.
-In most cases these accidents will involve other vehicles, but you may still be able to make a claim even if you were the only one on the road at the time.
-Of course you do not have to actually be in a vehicle to be injured in a road traffic accident: if you were injured as a pedestrian you are equally entitled to claim.
+In most cases, these accidents will involve other vehicles, but you may still be able to make a claim even if you were the only one on the road at the time.
+Of course, you do not have to be in a vehicle to be injured in a road traffic accident: if you were injured as a pedestrian you are equally entitled to claim.

 Can Passengers Claim?

 If you were a passenger in a vehicle and you were injured, then you are almost certainly able to make a claim.
 If the accident was the fault of the driver of another vehicle then you can claim from that driver.
-If the accident was the fault of the driver of the vehicle you were in, you can claim off them instead, as they have a duty of care towards the passengers and is responsible for their safety while driving.
+If the accident was the fault of the driver of the vehicle you were in, you can claim off them instead, as they have a duty of care towards the passengers and are responsible for their safety while driving.

 Accident Caused by a Friend or Family Member, Can I Claim?